 Roth IRA: Another flavor of IRA where you pay taxes upfront and can't deduct your contributions.
 This time, the money you withdraw in retirement is tax-free.
 Limits are the same as a traditional IRA...unless you make the big bucks.
 Another difference: you can withdraw Roth contributions whenever you want – penalty and tax-free.
 Key word: contributions.
 Any investment earnings have to stay put.
 (Psst...there are Roth versions of 401(k)s, too.)

 SEP IRA: As in, Simplified Employee Pension IRA.
 Better known as an IRA for people who are self-employed or small biz owners.
 You can open an account for yourself.
 Or yourself and your employees.
-2020 limits are $57,000.
+The contribution limit is 25% of the employee's pay or $61,000 for 2022 (or $58,000 for 2021), whichever is less .
 Withdraw early, and you pay a penalty.
 Have more Qs about how this one works?
 The IRS has answers.

 What if I want to invest for something besides retirement?